lucapiras5/ebooks/on-digital-forensics.md

 For example, let's suppose that a researcher is trying to learn how an undocumented file format is structured.
 They can manipulate parts of the file, and see what effects these manipulations have.
 Through a process of trial and error, they begin to document the various parts of the file, and then they write a program that can read this file type, and extract  information out of it.

 The documentation and the software is shared with other scientists, who then proceed to run the program on their own samples of this file type.
 If the program produces reasonable outputs, it can be believed that it's working correctly.
 If it fails to analyze the data, this means that the file type is more complex than what was believed.
-The cycle of the scientific method begins anew, and ideally it'll end when a new version of the software, capable of analyzing the file that the previous version couldn't, is released, along with the revised documentation of the format.
+The scientific method cycle begins anew, and it'll end when a new version of the software that is capable of analyzing the file that the previous version couldn't is released, along with the revised documentation of the format.

 The importance of **freely and openly sharing the results of scientific research** cannot be stressed enough.
 The free flow of information allows science to thrive and benefits everyone, since everyone can join in on the **falsification process**, and stimulate the improvement of better, more accurate knowledge.

-On the opposite end of openness and transparency is **proprietary research**, which is **kept secret** from the public.
+On the opposite end of openness and transparency is **proprietary research**, which is **kept secret from the public**.
 This results in an immediate **loss of rigor and efficiency**, since there is no public oversight to falsify the theories and test the tools that have been produced.
-Furthermore, it exclusively benefits the private entities that use it to develop and sell products and services at (often) **high price points**, given the small (or non-existent) pool of competitors.
+Furthermore, this research **exclusively benefits the private entities** that use it to develop and sell products and services at (often) **high price points**, given the small (or non-existent) pool of competitors.

 ## Digital forensics in legal proceedings

-The purpose of digital forensics is to **support anyone who has to interact with digital evidence in any capacity in the context of legal proceedings** with the **necessary domain-specific knowledge** to carry out their duties to the best of their abilities.
+The purpose of digital forensics is to **support anyone who has to interact with digital evidence in any capacity, in the context of legal proceedings**, with the **necessary domain-specific knowledge** to carry out their duties to the best of their abilities.

-This includes **law enforcement officers** (as they seize devices, or acquire digital evidence by other means, such as wiretapping), **evidence custodians** (as they're in charge of safely storing devices containing digital data), **prosecutors** (as they investigate a case), the defendant or the parties' **legal counsel** (as they define their legal strategy), **expert witnesses** (as they will analyze the digital data, and will be called upon to explain their findings before the judge), and the **judge** (as they evaluate the evidence that has been presented in preparation for their decision).
+This includes **law enforcement officers** (as they seize devices or acquire digital evidence by other means), **evidence custodians** (as they're in charge of safely storing devices containing digital data), **prosecutors** (as they investigate a case), the defendant or the parties' **legal counsel** (as they define their legal strategy), **expert witnesses** (as they will analyze the digital data, and will be called upon to explain their findings before the judge), and the **judge** (as they evaluate the evidence that has been presented in preparation for their decision).

-That **list should not be taken as exhaustive**, since it only mentions the figures involved in civil and criminal proceedings.
-Different jurisdictions and legal systems may have different procedures, but the underlying principle is always the same.
-Digital evidence has special requirements, and the rules and guidelines for its special treatment are prescribed by digital forensics.
+That **list should not be considered exhaustive**, since it only mentions the figures involved in civil and criminal proceedings.
+Different jurisdictions and legal systems may have different figures, but the underlying principle is always the same. **Digital evidence has special requirements**, and the rules and guidelines for its special treatment are prescribed by digital forensics.

 Judges in particular have a very delicate role.
 Given that digital forensics is a science, this means that **digital evidence can be considered a form of scientific evidence**.
 There are two standards regarding the admissibility of scientific evidence, which are *Frye* (where scientific methodologies must be **generally accepted by the scientific community**) and *Daubert* (where general acceptance is one of several factors, and judges must also evaluate the **underlying scientific principles**).